 To open the home page setup, on the main menu, click Tools - Settings – Home page setup.

-The setup window contains three lists: Available forms, Left column of start page, and Right column of start page.
+The setup window contains three lists: Available forms, Left column, and Right column.
 The Available forms list displays the forms that are not listed in either of the columns.

 Use the Add or Add all buttons to add forms.
 Use the > and < buttons to move the forms between the columns.
 To remove a form (return it to the list of available forms), select it and click Remove, or simply double-click its name in the list.
 To remove all forms, click Remove all.
 Use the Move form up/down buttons to change the order of forms within the columns.
 The forms are displayed on the home page in the specified order.